vendraDp/AES_Vendra_Durgaprasad-/README.md

 ▢ Public keys may be freely distributed, while private keys remain secret.
 ▢ The public key is used for encryption and the private key for decryption.
 RSA is a well-known example of this kind.
-This repository contains the source codes and a brief description of Advanced Encrytion Standard using Verilog.